Building multi-platform documentation with DocC

 end

-folder to make us end up with a fresh one, then calls docc_platform
+folder to setup a fresh one, then calls docc_platform

 to generate a documentation archive for each platform.